zavalab/PlasmoExamples/README.md

 * example3.jl creates a hierarchical optigraph with a shared optinode, solves it with GLPK, and plots the optigraph structure.
 * example4.jl creates an optigraph for an optimal control model, partitions it with KaHyPar, and aggregates the resulting subgraphs into new optinodes.
 This example also creates plots for the optigraph structure corresponding to the original optigraph, the partitioned optigraph, and the aggregated optigraph.
 * example5.jl builds on example4.jl and creates overlapping subgraphs.
-It also plots the overlapping structure.
+It also plots the overlapping graph structures.

 ## Running Case Study 1
 Case study 1 uses Plasmo.jl to model and partition a natural gas network optimal control problem and solve it with PIPS-NLP.